111 B Advanced Syllabus

 Complete problem set

-Choose and sign up for a time slot on an experiment
+- Choose and sign up with your full name for a time slot on an experiment

 Read lab manual and background materials, watch videos, go over pre-lab questions before coming to class, look at the apparatus before your first assigned day.